Why DBT Helps You Understand Your Emotions

 - Were you already emotionally vulnerable?
 (Tired, stressed, hungry?)

-- What happened in your body?
-(Heart rate, muscle tension, temperature changes)
+- Observe what shifted in your body: (Heart rate, muscle tension, temperature changes)

-- What did you feel like doing?
+- Think about what you feel like doing?
 (Action urges)

 - How did you express the emotion outwardly?
 (Facial expressions, tone, behavior)

-- What emotion fits best?
+- Which emotion fits best?
 (If unsure, DBT helps you cross-check emotions based on patterns.)

 By breaking emotions down like this, DBT helps you untangle what’s happening internally so you can make informed choices instead of reacting impulsively.